Gardening Month by Month To-Do List

 February Gardening Tasks

-1. Plant cool season flowers – alyssum, stock, snapdragons, violas, pansies; trees – container grown, as well as bare root fruit trees; vegetables -broccoli, Brussel sprouts, cabbage, cauliflower, leafy greens, onions and potatoes.
-Refer to the vegetable planting calendar for Brazos County for other vegetables that can be planted this month.
+- It's time to plant cool season flowers – alyssum, stock, snapdragons, violas, pansies; trees – container grown, balled-and-burlapped, also bare root fruit trees; vegetables -broccoli, Brussel sprouts, cabbage, cauliflower, onions and potatoes.

 March Gardening Tasks